Quality assurance and validation

 Automation framework, CI integration, stable selectors, data strategy, suite prioritization

-Success criteria:
+Success Criteria

 High-signal automation that reduces cycle time, not noise

-Release Stabilization & Regression Hardening
+Release Stabilisation & Regression Hardening

 Frequent production incidents / rollbacks